Garlic Butter Roasted Mushrooms Flavorful Oven Delight

 – Lemon juice (optional)

 This dish shines with just a few key items.
 Fresh mushrooms serve as the base, soaking up all the flavor from the garlic butter.
 I love using cremini or button mushrooms for their meaty texture.
 Unsalted butter provides richness, while garlic adds a lovely aroma.
 Fresh herbs like parsley and thyme brighten the dish.
 Don’t forget salt and pepper for seasoning!
 If you’re feeling adventurous, a squeeze of lemon juice at the end adds a zesty kick that balances the butter.
-You can find the full recipe with all these ingredients and steps to make this tasty treat.

 Step-by-Step Instructions